 We went up the staircases next to Pasticceria Andrea Pansa.
 At the end of the staircases, a covered passageway stretches to the residential area, where we saw the community library (Biblioteca Comunale).
 The library is at the back of the cathedral.
 You can also walk up the staircases at the other side and see the Cloister Of Paradise without doing the loop walk.

 If you have more time, here are something you could do as well:

 - Visit the museums such as the Paper Museum

 - Hike to Atrani from Amalfi to see the smallest town in Southern Italy

 Where to stay

 How to get there via public transportation

-SITA buses run from Salerno to Amalfi frequently as well, with stops in Vietri sul Mare, Maiori, Minori, and Atrani.
+- From Naples via Salerno, the train ride takes less than 40 minutes.
+SITA buses from Salerno to Amalfi frequently run, with stops in Vietri sul Mare, Maiori, Minori, and Atrani.